Fat Man: Development

 The early Y-1222 model Fat Man was assembled with some 1,500 bolts.
 This was superseded by the Y-1291 design in December 1944.
 This redesign work was substantial, and only the Y-1222 tail design was retained.
 Later versions included the Y-1560, which had 72 detonators; the Y-1561, which had 32; and the Y-1562, which had 132.
 There were also the Y-1563 and Y-1564, which were practice bombs with no detonators at all.
 The final wartime Y-1561 design was assembled with just 90 bolts.

 On 16 July 1945, a Y-1561 model Fat Man, known as the Gadget, was detonated in a test explosion at a remote site in New Mexico, known as the "Trinity" test.
 It gave a yield of about 25 kt(TNT).
 Some minor changes were made to the design as a result of the Trinity test.
 Philip Morrison recalled that "There were some changes of importance...
 The fundamental thing was, of course, very much the same."
+For certain non-atomic parts the manufacturer had not met the delivery schedule, so many tests had to be done twice over, one with all components except for the missing item, and at a critically late date with the complete assembly minus the nuclear components.
+So the first live tests of the missing part were conducted only a few days before it was dropped on Nagasaki.